jpcastillo/DBMS-Online-Messenger/README.md

 ```sh
 $ make run
 ```
 Note: The database name and PostgreSQL port are assigned as variables within the Makefile.
+It expects database to sucesfully validate user **postgres** with empty password.
 Feel free to change these values as needed.

 ### Development